nrkno/bigquery-scala/docs/struct_projection.md

 # Struct projection

 Using structs in bigquery is a nice way to organize your data.
-However, it can be cumbersome to manup with.
-Struct projection gives us a more declarative API to rewrite them.
+However, it can be cumbersome to transform and maintain.
+Struct projection gives us a more declarative API to rewrite the mappings.

 ## Projection example